Wednesday, 13 November 2024

 Gary MAAS (Narre Warren South) (16:51): It gives me great pleasure to rise and to speak to this matter of public importance (MPI) that has been put forward by the member for Footscray.
 And to follow that – it was a little bit like Abraham Simpson just yelling at clouds, wasn’t it?
 It was a little bit like that.
 To have an advocate like the member for Footscray, who is our Parliamentary Secretary for Housing and who is ensuring that we have the opportunity to speak to this matter of public importance, really is a terrific thing.
 Victoria is number one for approving and building new homes and number one for supporting renters.
 You know Abe Simpson-like characters yelling at clouds just ain’t going to cut it.

-Here in Victoria more homes mean more opportunity.
+Here in Victoria more homes means more opportunity.
 In Victoria we always run on making sure that we have security, opportunity and community.
 We make sure that we have the jobs that people need to be secure in their lives.
 We make sure that they have the transport and the education to help create opportunities, and now we are investing in the housing so that people have dignity, so that people have a roof over their head and so that they can participate in community – security, opportunity and community.

 I am grateful to have the chance today to speak to what our government is doing to make sure that Victorians – especially families, younger people and vulnerable people – can have the chance to own or rent a home.
 A house is an opportunity.
 It is the opportunity to start a family if you choose, get involved in your local community and create the life you want to close to work, friends and family.
 It should not be something that is difficult to find.
 It should not be a market that people are locked out of because it is too expensive to save for a deposit or there are too few houses available.
 It is a reality for many.
 Here in Victoria we are committed to changing this so generations to come have that security, have that comfort and have that opportunity that they deserve.

 We know that housing pressures are impacting house prices and rental prices and reducing the ability of those in lower socio-economic circumstances to secure a roof over their heads.
 This is something I hear from my community in Narre Warren South, particularly as the outer south-east is one of the major growth corridors in our state.
 The Labor government’s housing statement tackles this issue head-on by building more homes and in turn making them more affordable.
 Building more homes is just one solution to the problem, but we know there is much more to this story.
 It is why we have also delivered reforms to protect and strengthen renters’ rights.
 It is why we are building the infrastructure to make sure our suburbs are close to the public transport that keeps our state moving through projects such as the Metro Tunnel and the Suburban Rail Loop.
+We are building and approving homes faster than any other state in the country, and ABS data from October 2024 confirms this, with more than 60,000 home completions over the last 12 months.
+That is nearly 15,000 more homes than New South Wales.
+Victoria is also leading the nation in protection for renters, with more than 130 rental reforms to ensure fairness and respect for renters.

-There was once upon a time a federal Treasurer who, back in 2014, talked about a nation of ‘lifters and leaners’.
+There was once upon a time a federal Treasurer who, back in 2014, talked about a nation of lifters and leaners.
 We now have an opposition in this state where we can talk about this notion of builders and blockers.
 Let me tell you this: they will keep yelling, and boy, don’t they love to yell, especially in this chamber.
 They will keep screaming for housing to be built, but you can guarantee that they will keep blocking.
 While they block, we build, and we are delivering more homes where they are needed, most as a part of our landmark $6.3 billion investment in housing.
 More than 10,000 new homes are already underway or complete across Victoria, and we are not stopping any time soon.
 I am proud to be part of a government who is doubling down on housing.

 We recently made a series of announcements to help build more homes and create more opportunities for Victorians.
 This includes: planning for more homes near public transport, with the announcement of 50 activity centres – that announcement made I think in Church Street, Brighton, recently; slashing stamp duty to make it cheaper for people to buy a townhouse, unit or apartment off the plan; tackling subdivision reform to make it easier to build a second home or granny flat on your property; and announcing a new and more powerful building quality watchdog, the building and plumbing commission.
 The new regulator will have tougher powers to crack down on building work that is not up to standard.
 We are creating a simpler, fairer system for infrastructure funding for parks, community facilities and paths in the area where you build your homes.
 There is also a $150 million fund for local infrastructure in growth areas in Melbourne, with the new growth areas infrastructure contribution funding round to focus on transport services.
 Through this scheme, developers will continue contributing funding for important projects in the places where more homes are being built, not just taking the profits from building those homes.
 This fund will service our local government areas of Casey as well as nearby Cardinia and Hume, Melton and Whittlesea in the north and the west too.
 The fund ensures our growing communities do not miss out on the infrastructure that they need, with funding for public transport services, school upgrades, health and community facilities, hospitals, sport and rec facilities, open space and much, much more.